evangelia-mitsopoulou/restaurant-menu/README.md

 ### Components

-The Components folder contains the main building blocks of our application and is divided into 3 subfolders.
+The Components folder contains the main building blocks of the application and is divided into 3 subfolders.
 This categorization is following the principles of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
-By implementing this mental model we set up the ground for a maintanble, reusable and extendible frontend architecture.
+By implementing this mental model we set up the ground for a maintainanble, reusable and extendible frontend architecture. <br/>

+Criteria of categorisation of building blocks in Atomic Design are the size and complexitiy of them.
+The smallest ones such as buttons are the atoms, the sligtlhy more complex ones that contain a few atoms within them are the molecules and the bigger ones are usually containers of multiple molecules.

+In the project all different levels of components can be created by two different ways.
+Either they are made by Material UI or they are custom made by us.
 [Material UI](https://material-ui.com/) is the most popular React UI framework.
 It was used extensively in the project to design UI components i.e. Cards, Button, RadioGroup for the menu selector.

 Most components are dummy, while application logic is contained only on the app component.
 They just consume props.

-Naming Convention that was used
+Naming Convention that was used in the project is that for .jsx files we use Pascalcase and for css we use camelCase.

 #### Atoms

+Atoms are often the most reusable building blocks.
+Many times within a project we see the same or similar atoms such as buttons, labels, icons etc. Often in companies, we see the same atoms being reused in more than one projects.
+This is normal and is part of the branding management.
+Unique Design System speaks for branding.
+If we collect all of our atoms in one folder and explicitily

 Most of the Atoms are reused from Material UI.
 However i left on purpose the substructure of this folder in order to give a clue to other developers on what kind of components could be here.